martinagrom/Office365Scripts/README.md

 # Microsoft 365 Scripts

-This repository contains various helpful PowerShell scripts for administering Office 365 / Microsoft 365.
-This repository will be extended from time to time with small PowerShell scripts for automating different tasks in Microsoft 365.
+This repository is a collection of **useful PowerShell scripts** designed to manage Office 365 and Microsoft 365 environments.
+This repository will be updated with new PowerShell scripts as they become available to streamlining various automation processes within Microsoft 365.